Sergio Martínez (Spanish footballer)

-Sergio Martínez Montero (born 15 May 2007) is a Spanish footballer who plays as a midfielder for Rayo Cantabria.
+Sergio Martínez Montero (born 15 May 2007) is a Spanish professional footballer who plays as a defensive midfielder for Primera Federación club Real Madrid B.

-Career
+Club career

 Born in Laredo, Cantabria, Martínez joined Racing de Santander's youth sides for the Alevín squad, from hometown side CD Laredo.
 In October 2024, while still a youth, he began training with the first team.

 Martínez made his senior debut with the reserves on 6 April 2025, coming on as a late substitute for Pipi Nakai in a 2–1 Segunda Federación home win over CD Numancia.
 He signed a professional three-year contract in the summer, and featured with the main squad in the pre-season.

 Martínez made his professional debut on 16 August 2025, replacing fellow youth graduate Íñigo Sainz-Maza in a 3–1 Segunda División home win over CD Castellón.
+On 14 November, he renewed his contract with the club until 2029, and featured in 13 matches overall during the season as they achieved promotion as champions.

+Martínez made his La Liga debut on 16 August 2026, starting and scoring his team's second in a 2–2 home draw against Villarreal CF.

+On 31 August 2026, Martínez signed for Real Madrid B after the club activated his €3 million release clause.